hapax/hapax.github.io/assets/shower.md

 	</div>
 	</figure>

-Of course, nature abhors a vacuum, and will try to fill up these low-pressure regions with air at atmospheric pressure.
+Nature will try to fill up these low-pressure regions with air at atmospheric pressure.
 But if there is an obstruction on one side, this side cannot equalise to atmospheric pressure, since the air can't pass through the obstruction.
 So the region between the obstruction and the air stream remains at